Vyral/base-template/_posts/2018-09-18-what-professional-photos-are-really-worth-in-real-estate.md

 {% include youtube.html %}

-You’ve probably heard the saying “a picture is worth a thousand words,” but I believe it’s worth more than that.
+You’ve probably heard the saying “A picture is worth a thousand words,” but I believe it’s worth more than that.

 **Zillow, the National Association of Realtors, and other independent agencies have done studies on how valuable professional photographs are to the real estate process.**